nathsou/yodl/book/src/07_built_in_functions.md

 When applied to a vector of bits, it concatenates them into a single unsigned integer.

 Note that the first element of the vector becomes the least significant bit (LSB) of the resulting integer.
+If you would like the order to be preserved, use the `{<expr_list>}` concatenation operator.

 ```yodl
 let bits = [true, false, true, true];